Eggplant Parmesan, or eggplant parmigiana, is a classic Italian dish.

 This is a very useful, and in some cases essential procedure to eliminate the bitter taste typical of this vegetable.

 I always do this when cooking eggplant, better safe than sorry used to say my grandmother

-Do you leave the skin on eggplant for eggplant parmesan?
+Do you leave the eggplant skin for eggplant parmesan?

 Some prefer them with the skin and some without.
 In my family they always left it.

 What sauce are we using?

 I use passata, and I cook well shrunk, but a good tomato pulp or homemade tomato sauce is also fine for this recipe.